pytorch/torchtune/docs/source/tutorials/chat.rst

 =================================
-Fine-tuning LLaMA3 with chat data
+Fine-tuning LLaMA3 with Chat Data
 =================================

 LLaMA3 introduced a new prompt template for fine-tuning with chat data.
 In this tutorial,